MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 **Design recommendations:**

-- Leverage subscriptions as scale units, scaling out resources and subscriptions as required.
+- Use subscriptions as scale units, scaling out resources and subscriptions as required.

 - Use reserved instances to prioritize reserved capacity in required regions.